-According to Wikipedia Search Engine Optimisation (SEO) is the process of affecting the online visibility of a website or a web page in a web search engine’s organic results—often referred to as “natural”, or “earned” results.
+According to this, Search Engine Optimisation (SEO) affects the online visibility of a website or a web page in a web search engine’s organic results—often referred to as “natural” or “earned” results.

-All these and more are done to both increase its relevance to specific keywords or topics and to remove barriers to the indexing activities of search engines.
+We do these to increase its relevance to specific keywords or topics and remove barriers to search engines’ indexing activities.

-SEO may target different kinds of search.
+SEO may target different searches.
 For instance, your SEO may focus on targeting image searches, video searches, and news searches.What is the difference between SEO and PPC?
 Many organisations don't appreciate the difference between SEO and paid search.
 Click To Tweet

-While most organisations that do SEO focus on Google since it is the dominant search engine, this does not mean that your SEO cannot focus on other search engines such as Bing, Yahoo and so on.
+Most companies that engage in SEO focus on Google since it is the dominant search engine.
+It does not mean that your SEO cannot focus on other search engines such as Bing, Yahoo, etc.

-These days with Google’s recent Rank Brain algorithm change, your focus needs to shift from targetting keywords to becoming an authority or thought leader on specific topics.What is the difference between SEO and PPC?
+These days, with Google’s recent Rank Brain algorithm change, your focus needs to shift from targeting relevant keywords to becoming an authority or thought leader on specific topics.What is the difference between SEO and PPC?
 Many organisations don't appreciate the difference between SEO and paid search.
 Click To Tweet

 Benefits of SEO

 Have you heard the story of the tortoise and the hare?
 The case of SEO and PPC is like that.
-You need to start with an efficient SEO (Search Engine Optimization) program.
+You must start with an effective SEO (Search Engine Optimization) program.

 While SEO is slow and steady like the tortoise, it is critical to your success online.
 The reasons are:

 - Unlike PPC ads, your website is the hub of your online presence.
-It must remain visible to all potential prospects and customers everywhere they are searching.
+It must remain visible to all prospects and your potential customer everywhere they search.

-- Generally speaking, websites that follow a consistent SEO program drive more traffic.
+- Websites that follow a consistent SEO program drive more traffic.
 Users usually have a better experience.

 What is Pay-per-click (PPC) Advertising?

-According to Wikipedia, Pay-per-click (PPC), also known as cost per click (CPC), is an internet advertising model used to direct traffic to websites, in which an advertiser pays a publisher (typically a website owner or a network of sites) when the ad is clicked on.
-A pay-per-click advertisement is associated with search engines such as Google Ads and Bing Ads.
+According to this article, pay-per-click (PPC), aka cost per click (CPC), is an Internet advertising model.
+It is used to direct traffic to websites, in which an advertiser pays a publisher (typically a website owner or a network of sites) when someone clicks on the ad.

-PPC “display” advertisements, aka “banner” ads, are shown on sites with related content that have agreed to show ads and are typically not pay-per-click advertising.
+These adverts show on sites with related content that have agreed to deliver ads and are typically not PPC advertising.

-However, other prominent sites can offer PPC ads too.
-Websites that utilise PPC ads display advertisement when a keyword query matches an advertiser’s keyword list that has been added in different ad groups, or when a content site displays relevant content.
-These type of ads are generally referred to as sponsored links or sponsored advertisements.
+However, other prominent pay-per-click sites in Nigeria and abroad are available.
+Sites using PPC display ads when a search query matches an advertiser’s keyword.
+Or when a content site displays relevant content.
+We refer to these types of advertisements as sponsored links or sponsored advertisements.

 Benefits of PPC Advertising

 So what about Pay-Per-Click (PPC) advertising?
 Like the hare in the story, PPC is quick-hitting adverts that drive traffic to your website.
-A few key reasons for PPC advertising are:
+A few critical reasons for PPC advertising are:

 - PPC is the most cost-effective form of advertising today.

-- Unlike SEO that takes some time to build your ranking, PPC ads take effect immediately.
+- Unlike SEO, which takes some time to build your ranking, PPC ads immediately take effect.
 It can vault you to the first page of the search results.